NumericalEnvironmental/Monte_Carlo_atmospheric_plume/README.md

 Functionally equivalent R and Python 2.7 scripts to model air plume dispersion (R script has some post-processing features tacked on). wind.txt file contains wind velocity distribution data required by the scripts.

-Python version requires numpy, pandas, and time libraries.
+Python version requires numpy and pandas libraries.

 More info can be found here: https://numericalenvironmental.wordpress.com/2016/10/16/monte-carlo-air-dispersion-modeling-r-versus-python/